ctphoenix/Python-Course-Material/chapter5.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:07ea54b341
 ## Exercise 1

-In this homework, we will analyze a dataset consisting of an assortment of wines classified into "high quality" and "low quality", and will use k Nearest Neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.
+In this homework, we will analyze a dataset consisting of an assortment of wines classified into "high quality" and "low quality", and will use k-Nearest Neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.

 *** =instructions
 -  Read in the data as a `pandas` dataframe.
 The data can be found at `https://s3.amazonaws.com/demo-datasets/wine.csv`.